akadkol05/ContestSystemTask/README.md

 Run: Update-Database

-Using Command Line (dotnet CLI):
+Method 2: Command Line (dotnet CLI)

-Navigate to the ContestSystem.Api folder.
+Navigate to the ContestSystem.Api folder in your terminal.

 Run: